How a marketer can mine the currency of attention

 Little did the brand know that Ruffles had quite a big vegan community, and they found the communication piece extremely offensive.
 Shortly after, the hashtag #BoycottRuffles picked up steam, resulting in stock drops of their parent company PepsiCo.
 The brand’s social media profiles follower numbers fell, and even PETA expressed their criticism.
 In a few hours, posts from their social media were removed, and Ruffles released an apology note to all of its community.

 - Over-exposed marketing - or spam - is an aggressive marketing tactic aimed at reaching the consumer by any means necessary.
-For example, social trading company eToro started using aggressive marketing back in October 2015.
+For example, social and copy trading company eToro started using aggressive marketing back in October 2015.
 Launched on all social media platforms, including insanely frequent YouTube ads, eToro managed to generate an information overload that inevitably brought negative emotions and associations with the brand.
 Users complained about eToro’s aggressive marketing broadly: Facebook, Reddit, and Twitter.

 So, there’s data mining, crypto mining, and now-attention mining.
 Some require powerful electronic tools that create even more problems and shortages in the market.
 Attention mining has risks of its own: it can lead to over-aggressive marketing, a drop in sales if done poorly, and so on.
 But with a little bit of planning and a personal touch, it seems to be still possible to retain our customers and hold their attention.
 To the moon.